StartUpNationLabs/php-sec-ci/README.md

 To learn more about the pipeline, refer to the [`docs/PIPELINE.md`](docs/PIPELINE.md) file.

+## 🚀 Deployment

+The project is deployed on 2 different environment depending on the branch that is updated :
+- A self-hosted machine if the target branch is dev
+- An AWS-EC2 instance if the target branch is main

+For more information about the deployment and the setup of these machine, please refer to the [`docs/DEPLOYMENT.md`](./docs/DEPLOYMENT.md) file.

 ## 📊 Quality Metrics

 Code is scanned for quality and security issues using SonarQube.
 Coverage is also measured and reported.